appwise-labs/onboarding-code-lab-1-android/pages/1_setup.md

 We use the **Gitflow** branching strategy.
 You can find more information about this strategy [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

+* **develop** branch: this branch contains the latest development changes
+* **QA** branch: this branch is used to test the features before they are merged into the staging branch
+* **staging** branch: this branch is used send to the client for testing
 * **master** branch: this branch contains the latest release of the app

-* **staging** branch: this branch is used send to the client for testing
-* **QA** branch: this branch is used to test the features before they are merged into the staging branch
-* **develop** branch: this branch contains the latest development changes
-* **feature/...** branches: these branches are used to develop new features for the upcoming release
+* **feature/...** branches: these branches are used to develop new features for the upcoming release and are only pushed to develop
-* **bugfix/...** branches: these branches are used to fix bugs in the app
+* **bugfix/...** branches: these branches are used to fix bugs in the app and are only pushed to develop

 Make sure you have created all 4 'standard' branches.
 You can do this by either using the terminal, IDE or a GUI tool like [SourceTree](https://www.sourcetreeapp.com/) or [Fork](https://git-fork.com/).